Welcome to today's edition of the Rush 24-7 podcast.

 And so she's caught up going to jail here.

-I think it was ridiculous.
+I think it was ridiculous to send Martha Stewart to jail.

-You just it's just getting out of hand and it's getting more and more so every day.
+You just, it's just getting out of hand and it's getting more and more so every day.

 And I think it's a dangerous thing when in politics we end up wanting our enemies to go to jail.

-You know, that's not the way to deal with them, and it's not a way to it's not a way to get rid of them.
+You know, that's not the way to deal with them and it's not a way to, it's not a way to get rid of them.

-But I I there's something about this.
+But there's something about this.

 She didn't even write a story.